 Made In USA?

-Curtrently all Nomadic Cooling air conditioners final assembly, filling, and testing is done in our Phoenix Arizona facility, although many of our components arrive from around the world.
+Currently all Nomadic Cooling air conditioners assembly, filling, and testing is done in our Peoria Arizona facility, although many of our components arrive from around the world.

 We are thankful for our international partners contributions but Nomadic Cooling is working hard to bring production and sourcing of components within the United States.